 Measure three: candidate competency at completion

-100% of our graduates pass the Praxis Core Math and VCLA exams for the state of Virginia, From 2014-2019, 100% of our graduates passed their Praxis subject assessments.
+100% of our graduates pass the VCLA exams for the state of Virginia.
+In 2023, we began offering alternative options to demonstrate Math proficiency, so completers could pass the Praxis Core Math or demonstrate proficiency through coursework or ACT/SAT scores.
+From 2014-2019, 100% of our graduates passed their Praxis subject assessments.
 In 2020, our programs were approved for a modification request from the VDOE due to the COVID-19 pandemic.
 This modification request allowed us to license completers without passing assessments for one year.
 Once they were awarded the one-year license, it was up to them and their employers how they would proceed.
 In 2021, we had one completer not pass their praxis subject assessment.
 Similarly in 2022, we had one completer not pass their praxis subject assessment.
+In 2025, the VCLA was no longer required by the state of Virginia, and so the pass rate is now N/A, and the past data is displayed for historical purposes.

 NOTE: In order to maintain confidentiality, the data are not disaggregated by factors of gender, race, and endorsement areas due to small numbers of students in the Randolph-Macon Teacher Preparation Programs

 In addition to reviewing the licensing exams, we also assess completer competency using an E-portfolio assessment completed during their student teaching experience.
 The purpose of the E-Portfolio is to showcase candidate learning across all 10 InTASC standards.
 Candidates are rated on a scale from 1 (Unacceptable) to 4 (Exemplary).
 Because it is summative, it is used to assess program effectiveness as well as candidates’ readiness for the profession.
 In the past three academic years, our completers have met our expectations on this assessment.
-In academic year 2018-2019 and academic year 2019-2020, the average scores exceeded a 3.5 rating on every standard.
+In academic year 2019-2020, the average scores exceeded a 3.5 rating on every standard.
 In academic year 2020-2021, averages scores on standards 1, 2, 4 and 5 fell below 3.5.
 However, all scores were still above 3.0 (Proficient).
 In academic year 21-22, candidates improved on indicators 1, 2 and 5, though they fell slightly below 3.5 benchmark on indicators 7-10.
-However, all scores are still well above 3.0, which our department defines as proficient.
+In academic year 22-23, candidates scored above 3.5 on all indicators with the exception of indicator 1, though they still averaged above “proficient”.

 E-Portfolio Assessment Averages by Academic Year